-ANTICIPATED CHANGES IN ACCUMULATED OPERATING SURPLUS (SUPPLEMENTARY DETAIL) for the Year Ending August 31 as outlined on pages 6 and 7.
+ANTICIPATED CHANGES IN ACCUMULATED OPERATING SURPLUS (SUPPLEMENTARY DETAIL) for the Year Ending August 31

+The following provides further explanation of the anticipated changes to each component of AOS for the 2017/2018, 2018/2019, 2019/2020, and 2020/2021 years as outlined on pages 6 and 7.
 Please provide information on the acquisition of significant unsupported capital, non-recurring project expenditures, and intended use of funds to August 31, 2020.
 Note that unrestricted surplus, operating reserves, and/or capital reserves should include the jurisdiction's contingency for unexpected or emergent issues.
 Additional detail on uses of Accumulated Operating Surplus: 2017/2018 Provide an explanation of material changes from the fall budget update originally submitted in November, 2017 for annual operating surplus (deficit), capital acquisitions, endowments, and/or other changes affecting unrestricted surplus, operating reserves, and capital reserves.
 In our Fall 2017 Budget Update we planned for a use of \$7.0 million operating reserves and \$10.0 million capital reserves.
 Our revised forecasted planned use of Accumulated Operating Surplus for 2017-18 is \$6.9 million of operating reserves and \$9.5 million in board funded capital.

-Please provide additional detail regarding uses of unrestricted surplus, operating reserves, and capital reserves not described on pages 6 and

-The current year operating deficit is \$6.0 milion.
-This is linked to:

-- Projected enrolment growth

-- Non discretionary and contractual obligations

-- Grid movement for all employees

-- New schools opening

-- Inflation and foreign exchange pressures

-Please see the full discussion and analysis in our written Budget Report.
+2018/2019 Please provide additional detail regarding uses of unrestricted surplus, operating reserves, and capital reserves not described on pages 6 and 7.
+The current year operating deficit is \$6.0 million.
+This is linked to: - Projected enrolment growth Non discretionary and contractual obligations Grid movement for all employees New schools opening Inflation and foreign exchange pressures Please see the full discussion and analysis in our written Budget Report.